 All zippers including the main zipper are aqua guard zippers and are waterproof corrosion resistant which means they should hold up to all the elements, they are quite big when compared to other jackets but I quite like this as there is nothing worse than trying to use a small zip when your hands a cold.

 It’s all these small touches that make the SST a great fishing jacket, whether you use it for general fly fishing or deep wading everything has been thought about and considered.

 When relooking at the above three Patagonia jackets, Patagonia has a very clear vision as to how they want their fishing jackets to be seen, used, and reviewed.

 While they are all different in design and appearance they all carry that same trademark Patagonia style and character.
-These jackets are up there with the best fishing jackets out there and they have very good review scores in comparison as well.
+These jackets are up there with the best fishing and best wading jackets out there and they have very good review scores in comparison as well.

 If I were to choose I would have to go for the River Salt jacket, followed by the SST and then the Ultralight.
 The River Salt ticks all the right boxes for me as a fly fisherman and doubles as a bonus casual rain jacket that I would comfortably wear out.

 The SST would be second the only difference for me from the River Salt is that it’s slightly bulkier with those very noticeable front pockets and the fact that I wouldn’t be able to wear it out socially, well I probably could but I would definitely get a few strange looks.